 zealous and faithful Pross who lifted her; he took his wife in his arms, and carried her up to their rooms.

-instinctively or temperamentally seeking and enjoying the company of others
+temperamentally seeking and enjoying the company of others

 They both looked to the right and to the left into most of the shops they passed, had a wary eye for all